 - Rest for 5 minutes and start the timer again.

-- If the task takes more than five ‘pomodoros’, it may be divided into several parts.
+- If the task takes more than five ‘Pomodoro’, it may be divided into several parts.

 This technique allows one to group tasks better, increases attention, and simplifies planning affairs.
 It would be especially helpful for programmers.

-Multitasking does not make us more productive, it’s one of the biggest myth these days.
-In fact, the division of our attention has a negative impact on productivity, concentration and energy.
+Multitasking does not make us more productive; it’s one of the biggest myths these days.
+In fact, the division of our attention has a negative impact on productivity, concentration, and energy.

 “For tasks that are at all complicated, no matter how good you have become at multitasking, you’re still going to suffer hits against your performance.
 You will be worse compared to if you were actually concentrating from start to finish on the task,” says David Meyer, a scientist from the University of Michigan.

-Read Also: 5 Reasons You Should Say No To Multitasking
+5 Reasons You Should Say NO to Multitasking

 Give it a try and cut out as much useless information as you can, for at least a week, and see how it can help your productivity.